kcpopp/task-cli/README.md

 # task-cli

 A simple CLI tool to create Jira tasks under an epic and corresponding GitHub branches.
-Uses your existing Jira and GitHub authentication configured in environment variables or local tools.
+Uses your existing GitHub authentication configured in environment variables or local tools and branches out of the branch you are currently on.

 ---